MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 ## Backpack

+### GetSerialSensorValues

+Obtains a list of the most recent messages Misty has received via her universal asynchronous receiver-transmitter (UART) serial port.
+This list of messages is cleared each time the system reboots.

+Endpoint: GET &lt;robot-ip-address&gt;/api/serial

+Parameters

+* None

+Return Values

+- Result (array) - A list of strings.
+Each string is a message that Misty received through her UART serial port.
+Messages are sequenced in reverse chronological order, with the most recent message being the last element in the array.

 ### WriteSerial

 Sends data to Misty's universal asynchronous receiver-transmitter (UART) serial port.
 Use this command to send data from Misty to an external device connected to the port.